 You can get a wheel of gouda from any local Amsterdam cheese shop with different variations.
 One of the most popular shops is Henri Willig in central Amsterdam.
 They usually also explain to shoppers how the cheese is made.
 Also, ask about their gouda combined with coconut, cumin, chili pepper and sparkling wine.

-To get the best cheese in the city, go to Wyngaard’s shop in the centre of Amsterdam.
+To get the best cheese in the city as a Amsterdam food gift, go to Wyngaard’s shop in the centre of Amsterdam.
 Sample the cheese while there, and if you wish, you can get more in-depth with a tasting course led by an expert, pairing the cheeses with port, wine and liqueurs.

 The Wijngaards is a Dutch family with a century of cheese making experience.
 They also sell charming slicers in the style of guillotines that are also perfect souvenirs.